HamzaManai/HamzaManai/README.md

 ### Hi there 👋
+- 🔭 I’m a Computer Science graduate
+- 🌱 I’m currently studying data science

+On my profile, you will find projects that demonstrate my skills and knowledge in the field.
+Always willing to learn and expand my knowloadge.

 <!--
 **HamzaManai/HamzaManai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.